 - Pass an IELTS or TOEFL exam.
 Their results are strictly required for admission, unless you live in a native English-speaking country or have previous higher education in English.

-- Start your application procedure.
+- Start your application procedure before the application deadline set by university.
 Check the website of your chosen university to check if you need to do it via Studielink or through the website itself, or both.
 This step can be done even before you receive your secondary school or Bachelor’s diploma and/or English test results.

 In case you are going to finish your prior education during the same year that you apply to a Dutch university, make sure to send a document from your school or institution that confirms your pending graduation.
 This document must be translated into English, French, Dutch, or German, and notarized.